WideSu/WideSu.github.io/_pages/about.md

 * Microsoft Azure

 Industrial knowledge:
-* Semi-conductor industry: I have done a 6-month internship in IKAS which concentrate on AI solutions for semi-conductor factories.
-I learned a lot of terms and interesting products which can be extended to other companies in **manufacturing** industry as well.
+* Semi-conductor industry: I have done a 6-month internship in IKAS which concentrate on AI solutions for the real-time sensor data from semi-conductor factories.
 * Financial industry: I am learning basic financial knowledge on Bloomberg, and hopes to go into data science in Finance someday.